/help, /halp, /confused, and non-canonical directory referrers redirect here.

 For updates about this site and what's next, please visit its Github page.
 This site uses a viewport rule that changes its layout for screens that are narrower than 1024px.
 New viewport headers were applied after the analysis of external feedback from personal and professional sources.

 The navigation bar shows at every top-level page for this site.
 If you do not see it, you are deeper than one level on my site.
-Should you panic, please press Accesskey '0' to start over.
-For more info on how to use this feature, see this article.
+Global acceskeys are not enabled by default in recent iterations of web browsers, and to go home, I would suggest bookmarking the page, and then clicking on it if you get lost.
+You may also refer to the sitemap to see what we've got up.

 This site uses emoji to convey information and as an aesthetic.
 In an attempt to head off systems that may not support emoji, I have hosted them on my site (as I do all fonts you see).
 I do not utilize CDNs.
 This means all data you see is hosted on this site's server.
 The Emoji you see are 'Twitter Emoji Version 10', which is an OFL.